armanabkar/HackerNewsSwiftUI/README.md

-#  Hacker News SwiftUI
+#  Hacker News (SwiftUI)

-A simple iOS app built with SwiftUI 2.0 and Algolia HN Search API
+A simple iOS app built with SwiftUI 3.0 and Algolia HN Search API

 This app is based on the [H4X0R-News-iOS13-SwiftUI-Completed](https://github.com/appbrewery/H4X0R-News-iOS13-SwiftUI-Completed);  with tons of new features and improvements.